ParlocameonTheDev/BPP/README.md

 Big Bang : A devistating damage boost, while sacrificing your attack speed.

 Blood Ammunition : Bullets that take health from others, and it's red so that's pretty cool!

+Chained : Make every player but you move slower.

 Coilgun : Turns your weapon into a 5 round burst.